jessicarush/react-notes/client_side_routing.md

 <Route path="/about" element={<About name="13 Down"/>} />
 ```

 Side note: Looks like React Router has hijacked the natural behaviour of `<a>` elements.
 If you have a number of them side by side and re-size your browser window, they won't wrap at all like inline elements should, and instead behave as if in a fixed width container.
-FFS!.
+FFS!
 Setting `display: inline-block;` puts them back to default.

 ### URL Params